 What are the current extraction rates?

-For this assessment period, the charge for groundwater produced for agricultural purposes is $9.54 per acre-foot.
-The charge for all other purposes (non-agricultural use) is $13.19 per acre-foot.
+For this assessment period, the charge for groundwater produced for both agricultural purposes and all other purposes (non-agricultural use) is $13.85 per acre-foot.
 The California Water Code defines agricultural water as “…water first used on lands in the production of plant crops or livestock for market".
 It does not include water used, for example, for landscape maintenance, which falls into the non-agricultural water use category.

 How is the Groundwater Charge set and under what authority?